jdx/mise/README.md

 erlang      ref:master   # compile from vcs ref golang      prefix:1.19  # uses the latest 1.19.x version—needed in case "1.19" is an exact match
-shfmt       path:./shfmt # use a custom runtime
+shfmt       path:./shfmt # use a custom runtime nodejs      lts          # use lts version of nodejs (not supported by all plugins) nodejs      lts!-2       # install 2 versions behind the latest lts (e.g.: 16 if lts is 18) python      3.11!-0.1    # another way to specify 3.10 (generally more useful with aliases)
 ```

 Create `.tool-versions` files manually, or use [`rtx local`](#rtx-local) to create them automatically.